 For the first five years I was a co-founder and partner (with Karyn Nishumura Sneath) of a leadership development practice called like minded people.
-The past 11 years I have been flying solo as the president and CEO of Idea Architects.
+Since 2002 I have been flying solo as the president and CEO of Idea Architects.
 And I have a confession to make.

 I've never created a business plan.

 I don't set annual goals or goals for any other timeframe.

 I don't actively monitor current financial projections compared to the same time last year.

 I don't spend any money on advertising.

 I don't try to get a certain # of clients or hit certain revenue targets.

 In other words, I don't do much of what many people would say is required in order to be successful in business.
 But after 20+ years, I'm OK with the approach Karyn and I initiated and that I've continued in my own work, a framework influenced by the many mentors and role models I've been fortunate to have in my professional career.